Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### Preparation (for beginners)

 The macOS installation media consists of two parts.
-Firstly, a Clover installation which usually consists of ***Clover\*** (boot manager software) being installed on an EFI partition such as one on a USB stick.
+Firstly, a Clover installation which usually consists of **Clover** (boot manager software) being installed on an EFI partition such as one on a USB stick.
 Secondly, a separate HFS+ (macOS extended) partition which contains the native macOS installation files for the version of macOS required - this can also be put on the same USB stick.

 The easiest way to set up installation media is to use a USB 2.0 stick (USB 3.0 may not be initially recognized in macOS on your target machine).
 You need to access a machine with a working macOS* and do the following:

 1. Make sure the USB is formatted with a GPT partition table (not MBR).
-2. Install ***Clover*** to the USB stick (use default UEFI settings).
+2. Install ***Clover*** to the USB stick (use default UEFI settings): https://github.com/CloverHackyColor/CloverBootloader/releases .
-3. Use ***Clover Configurator\*** to adjust any config.plist settings in the USB stick's EFI Clover in order to allow your machine to run a macOS installation (see below for my initial Clover Configuration).
+3. Use **Clover Configurator** to adjust any config.plist settings in the USB stick's EFI Clover in order to allow your machine to run a macOS installation (see below for my initial Clover Configuration).
 4. Download all needed kexts and drivers and copy to the USB stick's EFI Clover folders (see below).
 5. Add a partition to the USB stick with the desired macOS installation.